 Contract: $3 million AAV, UFA this summer, eight-team no-trade list

 The Panthers acquired Brassard from the Penguins in the Nick Bjugstad trade, and there was immediate speculation that he could be flipped again at the deadline.
 That still seems like the most likely scenario, even with a slight uptick in success for the Panthers as of late.
-There's chatter that both the Dallas Stars and the Columbus Blue Jackets, the latter of whom drafted Brassard No. 6 overall in 2006, are interested.
+There's chatter that both the Dallas Stars and Columbus Blue Jackets, who drafted Brassard No. 6 overall in 2006, are interested.

 Matt Duchene, C, Ottawa Senators